 (f) Notwithstanding the foregoing, this Section shall not apply to any distribution made to any Affiliate that is listed in Exhibit B, subject to the Borrower’s agreement (in a certification signed by the chairperson of the Board, the chief executive officer, and the chief financial officer) that it will ensure that the distribution is used only to meet obligations that arise from the operation, maintenance and routine repair of the Project, or for the benefit of the Project.

-BUSINESS PLAN/CONSULTANT’S REPORT
+BOARD REVIEW/BUSINESS PLAN/CONSULTANTS’ REPORT

-The Board shall, at least twice a year, review the financial statements of Borrower and those Affiliates that are listed in Exhibit B and have pledged their assets or such assets as required by HUD in the Firm Commitment, to the Lender in such form as approved by HUD.
-This review shall include, but is not limited to, the fiscal year audited financial statements, any board-certified financial statements, and the six-month interim financial statements.
-Such Board review shall occur no later than the date the financial statements are due to be presented to HUD as reflected in Section 13 above (or within 30 days of receiving the report, whichever is earlier).
-Further, the Board shall provide HUD and Lender with a written report (“Report”) within thirty (30) days after its review as to what measures are being taken to improve Borrower’s financial operations if any of the conditions listed below exist:
+The Board shall, at least twice a year, review the financial statements of Borrower and Affiliates that are listed in Exhibit B. This review shall include, but is not limited to, the fiscal year audited financial statements, any board-certified financial statements, and the six-month interim financial statements.
+Such Board review shall occur no later than the date the financial statements are due to be presented to HUD as reflected in Section 13 above or within 30 days of receiving the financial statements, whichever is earlier.
+Further, the Board shall provide HUD and Lender with a written report (“Report”) within thirty (30) days after its review of the financial statements of the measures that are being taken to improve the Borrower’s financial operations if any of the conditions listed below exist:

-Loss from operations equal to or greater than one percent (1%) of the Total Operating Revenues;
+Loss from operations equal to or greater than one percent (1%) of Operating Revenues;

 Net Income is less than 0.0; or